Patavan/app-support/terms.md

-🇩🇪 Nutzungsbedingungen
+# Nutzungsbedingungen / Terms of Use

+## Deutsch

+### 1. Anbieter
+Michael Orend – MO Apps
+E-Mail: support@orend.org

-1. Geltungsbereich
+### 2. Geltungsbereich

-Diese Nutzungsbedingungen gelten für alle Anwendungen von Michael Orend – MO Apps.
+Diese Nutzungsbedingungen gelten für **alle mobilen Anwendungen** von Michael Orend – MO Apps, sofern nicht ausdrücklich anders angegeben.

-⸻

-2. Nutzung
+### 3. Nutzung der Apps
 Die Nutzung der Apps erfolgt auf eigene Verantwortung.
-Die Apps werden „wie gesehen“ bereitgestellt.

-⸻

-3. Verfügbarkeit

-Es besteht kein Anspruch auf permanente Verfügbarkeit oder Fehlerfreiheit.

-⸻

-4. Abonnements

-Kostenpflichtige Funktionen werden über den Apple App Store bereitgestellt.
-Es gelten zusätzlich die Bedingungen von Apple.

-⸻

-5. Inhalte

-Die bereitgestellten Inhalte dienen ausschließlich Informationszwecken und stellen keine rechtliche, medizinische oder fachliche Beratung dar.

-⸻

-6. Haftung

-MO Apps haftet nur bei Vorsatz oder grober Fahrlässigkeit.

-⸻

-7. Änderungen

-Funktionen und Inhalte können jederzeit angepasst oder eingestellt werden.

-⸻

-8. Anwendbares Recht

-Es gilt deutsches Recht.

-⸻

-🇬🇧 Terms of Service

-1. Scope

-These terms apply to all applications published by Michael Orend – MO Apps.

-⸻

-2. Use

-Apps are provided “as is”.
-Use is at your own risk.

-⸻

-3. Availability

-No guarantee of permanent availability or error-free operation.

-⸻

-4. Subscriptions

-Paid features are provided via the Apple App Store.
-Apple’s terms also apply.

-⸻

-5. Content

-Content is for informational purposes only and does not constitute professional advice.

-⸻

-6. Liability

-MO Apps is liable only in cases of intent or gross negligence.

-⸻

-7. Changes

-Features and content may be modified or discontinued at any time.

-⸻

-8. Governing Law

-German law applies.
+Es besteht kein Anspruch auf dauerhafte Verfügbarkeit oder Fehlerfreiheit.

+### 4. Inhalte
+Alle Inhalte dienen ausschließlich Informations- oder Funktionszwecken.
+Eine Haftung für Aktualität, Richtigkeit oder Vollständigkeit wird ausgeschlossen.

+### 5. Haftung
+Der Anbieter haftet nicht für Schäden, die aus der Nutzung oder Nichtverfügbarkeit der Apps entstehen, soweit gesetzlich zulässig.

+### 6. Änderungen
+Der Anbieter behält sich vor, Funktionen oder Inhalte jederzeit zu ändern oder einzustellen.

+---

+## English

+### 1. Provider
+Michael Orend – MO Apps
+Email: support@orend.org

+### 2. Scope
+These terms apply to **all mobile applications** by Michael Orend – MO Apps, unless stated otherwise.

+### 3. Use of the apps
+Use of the apps is at your own risk.
+No guarantee is given for availability or error-free operation.

+### 4. Content
+All content is provided for informational or functional purposes only.
+No liability is assumed for accuracy or completeness.

+### 5. Liability
+The provider is not liable for damages arising from use or non-availability of the apps, to the extent permitted by law.

+### 6. Changes
+The provider may change or discontinue features at any time.